OlaQla/First-Milestones-Project/README.md

 Footer contains few buttons that link to important pages where users can find more up to date information.

-### Layouts

 ## Technologies

 1. HTML 5
-2. CSS Selectors
-2. CSS Grid layout
-3. CSS Flex layout
-4. CSS Float layouts
-5. CSS Relative positioning
-6. CSS Transitions
-6. Media queries
+2. CSS3 (Selectors, Grid, Flex, Floats, Positioning, Transitions, Media Queries)
+3. Minimal javascript to open/close hamburger menu

 ## Testing

 Website was tested manually using multiple browsers (Chrome, Firefox, Opera, Edge).
-Each html file was tested in multiple screen resolution and in mobile device modes available in browsers developer tools.
+Each html file was tested in multiple screen resolution and in mobile device modes, available in browsers developer tools.

-## Deployment
+## Deployment / Hosting

+Application is hosted using Github pages so no deployment process other than configuring repository were necessary.

 ## Credits

-### Content

---- Book title, author, year, ISBN
-NASA

 ### Media

 All the images are linked to images found in google search results.
 The pictures in gallery were downloaded from google result links and scaled down.
+Videos are linked to youtube.

 ### Acknowledgements

-Styles used to build solar system model were crafted manually, following inspiration from: ...
+Styles used to build solar system model were crafted manually, following inspiration from: https://codepen.io/kowlor/pen/ZYYQoy

 ** Purpose of this project is educaional **